elixirschool/elixirschool/lessons/basics/control-structures.md

 Consider `_` as the `else` that will match "everything else".

-Since `case` relies on pattern matching, all of the same rules and restrictions apply.
-If you intend to match against existing variables you must use the pin `^` operator:
+Since `case/2` relies on pattern matching, all of the same rules and restrictions apply.
+If you intend to match against existing variables you must use the pin `^/1` operator:

 ```elixir
 iex> pie = 3.14